-GPP ProgramThe GPP's program is composed of three thematically structured units:
+GPP ProgramThe GPP's program is composed of four thematically structured units:

 D2 Last Minute Feedback

 A list of all our present and former German and English courses can be found here.

 >>> Before applying for any course it is highly recommended to read the workshop description first and to take into consideration the indicated target group.

 Signing up for a Course

 The official course registration starts on December 1, 2014.
 Applications arriving before that day will not be considered.
 Please note that to be able to sign up and participate in the courses, you have to be registered with the General Postgraduate Program.